How to Change Your Mac Lock Screen

 - Congratulations!
 Now you can enjoy your customized lock and login screen

 How do I change my lock screen on macOS Catalina?

 Changing the lock screen on macOS Catalina can quickly be done in just a few steps:

 - Convert your image to JPG

 - Rename your image as Catalina and save it in the Downloads folder

-- Reboot your Mac and hold Command (⌘) + R to get into recovery mode
+- Reboot your Mac and hold Command (⌘) + R to start the recovery mode

-- From the top menu click Utilities and open the Terminal window
+- From the top menu click Utilities and open the Terminal app

 - Type cp /Volumes/MacHD\ -\ Data/Users/[your user name]/Downloads/[Catalina].jpg /Volumes/MacHD/System/Library/Desktop\ Pictures/Catalina.heic